mhrons/mhrons.github.io/docs/pv_smooth.md

 A household with installed PV power <10kW is connected to the low-voltage grid, having a BESS with energy capacity ≈ 2h x installed PV power.
 After charging the BESS to a threshold SOC (e.g. 88%), the BESS provides enough power to smooth the PV infeed (overflowing PV power) to the grid for affordable costs, provided that the remaining free BESS capacity is left for smoothing, and additional technical measures avoid the microcycling of BESS.
 The power intermittency of small scale PV plants has no impact on the grid, unless their concentration in the grid is high. ***IPLPF technology offers an affordable smoothing of PV power in the grid areas with high concentration of small-scale hybrid PV systems.***

 #### Suitable accumulators for IPLPF
-The measured signal GI(t) determines the specific accumulation parameters maximum specific power max|GI(τ)-GIs(τ+Δt)| [W/m2] and maximum specific energy delta(GX)=max(GX)-min(GX) [Wh/m2] required for the smoothing by IPLPF method.
-Although IPLPF shrinks the necessary delta(GX) hence delta(SOC) and the total accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power (Pmax x 1h)/delta(SOC) up to 10C, since no algorithm can supply the missing PV power while the direct Sun beams are temporarily obscured by clouds.
+The measured signal GI(t) determines the specific accumulation parameters maximum specific power max|GI(τ)-GIs(τ+Δt)| [W/m2] and maximum specific energy ΔGX=max(GX)-min(GX) [Wh/m2] required for the smoothing by IPLPF method.
+Although IPLPF shrinks the necessary ΔGX hence ΔSOC and the total accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power (Pmax x 1h)/ΔSOC up to 10C, since no algorithm can supply the missing PV power while the direct Sun beams are temporarily obscured by clouds.
 The lithium accumulators are cheap, efficient and fast, but not enough powerful for a sole IPLPF smoothing.
-It is not recommended to charge/draw a Li-Ion battery by relative power >> 1, otherwise the battery’s life cycle would be curtailed.
-Such a high relative power is provided by EDLC supercapacitors (SC), but on contrary to Lithium bateries, these do not provide enough cheap capacity to satisfy the IPLPF smoothing.
+It is not recommended to charge/draw a Li-Ion battery by a relative power >> 1, otherwise the battery’s life cycle would be curtailed.
+Such a high relative power is provided by EDLC supercapacitors (SC), but on contrary to Lithium bateries, these do not provide enough cheap capacity to make the IPLPF smoothing affordable.
 The currently-available electricity accumulation technology does not harmonize with demands of the sole IPLPF smoothing.
 Actually, the IPLPF demands are well satisfied by a [flywheel (FESS)](https://energystorage.org/why-energy-storage/technologies/flywheel-energy-storage-systems-fess/) : 1) Its max(SOC) poses no limit to max(P) within demands of IPLPF smoothing.
 2) IPLPF accumulates energy only on solar-intermittent days (else no accumulation is needed), and the flywheels only wear out when they are rotating - mainly those with mechanical bearings.
 Because of unknown prices and life cycle parameters, we calculated neither CapExp, nor OpExp of the flywheel in a role of IPLPF accumulator.
 However, ***the native synergy between demands and features identifies the flywheel as a suitable accumulator for IPLPF smoothing.***

 #### Large-scale PV plant
 Water pumps provide efficient storage for large scale PV plants (cheaper and cleaner than corresponding BESS), but no power smoothing because the water pumps are too sluggish for such a role.
-Large-scale PV intermittency can be smoothed by a relatively low accumulation capacity =delta(SOC) and large relative power up to 10C.
-Such technical demands are met better by flywheels than by RedOx or EDLC technology.
+Large-scale PV intermittency can be smoothed by a relatively low accumulation capacity =ΔSOC and a large relative power up to 10C.
+Such technical demands are better met by flywheels than by RedOx or EDLC technology.
-Because of the above-mentioned reason, we have cost-optimized the IPLPF smoothing for a large-scale PV plant by mixing 2 technologies: SC and HSC concurrently operating during 15 years of service.
+Because of missing FESS prices and wear-out data, we have cost-optimized the IPLPF smoothing for a large-scale PV plant by mixing 2 technologies: SC and HSC concurrently operating during 15 years of service.
 The future HSC technology is already being developed:
 [hybrid supercapacitor](https://www.sciencedirect.com/science/article/abs/pii/S1364032118307299)
 , combining advantages of EDLC & RedOx technologies.

 ### Summary of IPLPF
-One year of the continous GI(t) measurement has confirmed that ideal PV smoothing can be affordable with the current Lithium-Ion technology - if properly implemented in a hybrid PV system (incl. measures against micro-cycling of battery).
+One year of the continous GI(t) measurement has confirmed that ideal PV smoothing can be affordable with the current Lithium-Ion technology - if properly implemented in a hybrid PV system (incl. measures against micro-cycling of a battery).
 Although the HSC technology is yet unavailable, the intensive seek for energy makes it very likely to be soon mature for large-scale installations.
 Flywheel can be an affordable energy storage in the IPLPF smoothing of PV power. ***Low accumulated energy by the IPLPF smoothing should motivate the further development of technologies among which accurate nowcasting of PV power and smart filtering of PV power are crucial.***

 ## Real smoothing of PV power
 The measured global irradiance signal GI(t) allows not only the simulation of ideal predictive low-pass smoothing (IPLPF), but also the predictive smoothing of PV power (PLPF), exciting a low-pass filter (LPF) by a simulated predicted signal GIf(t+Δt).
 The values GIf are biased by a prediction error.
 As we show below, this error induces a significant accumulation of energy by PLPF when compared with IPLPF.
 We simulated the prediction error to the measured GI values in order to statistically represent the real predicted signal GIf(t+Δt).
 Based on the measured signal GI(t), the "ex-post" simulation of PLPF allowed us to empirically analyze its smoothing performance and energy accumulation.